Leseratte10/d2x-cios/data/ReadMe.txt

   d2x-cios-installer:

+  - For vWii (Wii U) or Wii Mini, use d2x-cios-installer 2.2 Mod
-  - Download the latest d2x-cios-installer from its google code page: http://code.google.com/p/d2x-cios-installer/downloads/list
+  - For Wii, download the latest d2x-cios-installer from its google code page: http://code.google.com/p/d2x-cios-installer/downloads/list
   - Extract it into the apps folder of your sd card or usb device
   - Extract d2xl-v${MAJOR_VER}-${MINOR_VER}.zip on your sd card or usb device